 Magic Underpants: Used in the expression “They wear magic underpants.”
 Refers to people who expect you to work for free.
 Unlike Tire Kickers who know they are abusing your time, people with magic underpants have no shame.

-Maker's Knowledge is part of a somewhat esoteric philosophical tradition, often referred to by the notion of verum factum, as in Verum esse ipsum factum ("Truth is itself something made").
-It has been shaped by Giambattista Vico in strict opposition to the spiritualist traditions of Plato and, even more so, Descartes.
+Maker's Knowledge: Core belief, part of iA’s Metaphysics.
+The Italian Philosopher Giambattista Vico claimed that we only fully understand what we make.
+In Latin: Verum factum, which means: “Truth is in what we make.” or: We know best what we created ourselves.
+This mindset is referred to as Maker’s Knowledge.
+Turned around, it means that creating a true product (a factum verum) requires that as makers we fully commit to understanding what we do.
+This may seem to be given, but, unfortunately, embracing thoughtfulness comes at the cost of slower development.
+Creating thoughtful products clashes with every modern business method that tries to save time.
+Today, everyone wants to beat deadlines, speed up production, and grow fast.
+Maker’s Knowledge may lead to products that offer extraordinary value—but understanding takes time.
+Verum factum as a business method is careful, slow, and diligent.
+It creates products that offer our customers what no one else does: Durable products that encapsulate the time the makers invested and save time for those who use them.
+The more time we spend building the more time our customers save.
+Embracing Maker’s Knowledge as a business comes with an untimely bet: that there is a need for great products.
+The Verum Factum philosophy was shaped by Giambattista Vico in strict opposition to the spiritualist traditions of Plato and, even more so, Descartes.
 Being the aristocratic Greek he was, Plato looked down on people who had to make an earning using their hands.
-Disrespect for the working people, also known as banausos was a common blind spot of the Greek high culture.
-Descartes famously declared that the only thing we can't doubt is that we think.
+Disrespect for the working people, also known as banausos was a common blind spot in Greek high culture.
+Descartes famously declared that the only thing we can’t doubt is that we think.
 Vico turned Descartes on his head and declared that the only thing we know through and through are the things we make.
 His perspective seems ultra-modern, but it is part of a philosophical tradition connected to Aristotle and Socrates.
-As designers Maker's Knowledge is somewhat more accessible, since what we do is putting thought into things until things become materialized thought (compare to Kitsch).
-Maker's knowledge explains why we experience good designs as more real than the relativity theory.
+As designers, Maker’s Knowledge is more accessible because we put thought into things until they become materialized thought (compared to Kitsch).
+Maker’s Knowledge explains why we experience good design as more real than relativity theory.

 Metaphysics: Synonym for basic assumptions, core beliefs or Opinions.
 Ultimately, metaphysics are a matter of belief.
 At the same time, any science is based on assumptions.
 In order to progress, we need to uncover and question our basic assumptions, and be ready to revise them if reality finds them wanting.
 Examples of our metaphysical beliefs are Maker's Knowledge, Everybody is always somewhat right, Entropy, Negativity, Threshold, and Interface.